yguitton/training-material/topics/imaging/tutorials/voronoi-segmentation/tutorial.md

 {: .agenda}

 ## Getting data
-In the next step, you may download the data you need from a prepared dataset on Zenodo.
+In the next step, you can download the data you need from Zenodo.
 The dataset contains both bioimaging data and earth observation data, so you can choose which data you want to apply the data to.
-This tutorial can in practice be followed with any type of data provided that you have an image and corresponding seeds.
+In principle, this tutorial can be followed with any type of data provided that you have an image and another image with the corresponding seeds.

 > <hands-on-title> Data Upload </hands-on-title>
 >